Skip to Main Content

 Outcomes and Requirements

-YELP Scholars will commit approximately 100 hours over the course of a year (June 2024-June 2025) to environmental leadership and environmental studies and science development.
-Students will work with UNF Institute of Environmental Research and Education and with a community partner (this year Timucuan Parks Foundation) on the following: pre-college experience, environmental science/studies education and development, environmental leadership training and development, service and support of projects and initiatives, individual project development and implementation, and mentorship.
+YELP Scholars will commit approximately 100 hours over the course of a year (June-June) to environmental leadership and environmental studies and science development.
+Students will work with UNF Institute of Environmental Research and Education and with a community partner on the following: pre-college experience, environmental science/studies education and development, environmental leadership training and development, service and support of projects and initiatives, individual project development and implementation, and mentorship.

 • Program Overview